 When we started iMocha, we focused on one thing—digitizing interviews.

 Don’t find customers for your products, find products for your customers.

-imocha began with a problem, a seemingly easy one at the outset, that hiring needed to be made more efficient.
+iMocha began with a problem, a seemingly easy one at the outset, that hiring or digital skills assessment needs to be made more efficient.
 We believed there was a way of conducting interviews and screening job-fit people that was quick and methodical.